ArisBee/aristidebouix.cloud/content/en/about.md

 ### What is this blog about?

-According to where my inspiration will drive me, I cannot guarantee what will be the exact content of this blog; it can go very technical on a new technology I'm playing with ( for instance containers and orchestrators, a new Cloud service or even Blockchain and smart contracts programming ).
-Maybe some helpful tweaks to make your IT professional work smoother, my opinion on a hot actuality topic or some common security misconceptions I came across and my return of experience.
-Perhaps I'll also consider publishing some travel photo books as I love traveling in East Asia where I usually spend at least a month every year.
+According to where my inspiration will drive me, I cannot guarantee what will be the exact content of this blog; it can go very technical on a new technology I'm playing with ( for instance a new software or Cloud Service ).
+Maybe some helpful tips on leading a product or cybersecurity roadmap, my opinion on a hot actuality topic or some insights on how to drive a Business or get an Organization moving forward.
+Perhaps I'll also consider sharing some of my more personnal passions such as traveling and collecting artworks.

-If you're curious to discover what value I have to bring you, you can already subscribe to my [RSS feed](https://aristidebouix.cloud/en/index.xml) and follow me on [Twitter](http://twitter.com/ArisvdZ) or [Mastodon](https://mastodon.cloud/@abouix).
-Don't hesitate to let comments and feedbacks on publications you like or don't like or send me an [email](mailto:webmaster@aristidebouix.cloud) for particular suggestions.
+If you're curious to discover what value I have to bring you, you can already subscribe to my [RSS feed](https://aristidebouix.cloud/en/index.xml) and follow me on [Twitter](http://twitter.com/ArisvdZ), or even [Instagram](https://www.instagram.com/arisbcollection/) for less professional content :smile: :art:.
+Don't hesitate to let comments and feedback on publications you like or don't like or send me an [email](mailto:webmaster@aristidebouix.cloud) for particular suggestions.

 ### Can we chat securely?